Ananya020/bajaj_finserv_assignment/README.md

-Repository for basic relationship visualizer using Node.js as backend and basic frontend.
+Repository for basic node relationship analyzer using Node.js as backend and basic frontend.